manuelescobar-dev/Health-Support-Chatbot/README.md

 # Health-Support-Chatbot-Demo
-The complete description is in the google doc...
+The complete description can be found in the Google Doc.

 ## Structure
 - `client/`: contains the flutter web application.